kgoedecke/plugin-directory/README.md

 - [DatesFromNow](https://github.com/LeipeLeon/Sketch_DatesFormNow), by Leon Berenschot: Simple data plugin to fill dates from now
 - [Paddy](https://github.com/dwilliames/paddy-sketch-plugin), by David Williames: Automated padding, spacing and alignment for your Sketch layers
 - [Zeplin](https://zeplin.io), by Zeplin: Zeplin Sketch Plugin.
-- [Emoji Autocomplete Sketch Plugin](https://github.com/zeplin/emoji-autocomplete-sketch-plugin), by Zeplin: While editing Sketch text layers, type “:” followed by the first few letters to autocomplete emojis. 🍒
-- [How Many Artboards?](https://github.com/eaugustine/how-many-artboards), by Erica Augustine: A Sketch plugin for counting the number of artboards in your file or on your page